 Setting up outsourcing is faster and simpler for short-term or project roles.

-Looking forward, offshoring is generally more useful and stable for handling growth.
+Looking forward, offshoring is generally more valuable and stable for handling growth.

 5. Communication and Time Zone